cncf/tag-contributor-strategy/website/content/resources/project-services/audits/_index.md

 ## Security Audits

-CNCF works with many independent third parties to provide [Security audits](https://github.com/cncf/toc/blob/main/docs/projects.md#project-security-audits) to projects (e.g., Kubernetes security audit).
-To request a such an audit, please file a ticket within ServiceDesk
+CNCF works with many independent third parties to provide security audits to projects (e.g., Kubernetes security audit).
+To request a such an audit, please file a ticket within ServiceDesk.

 We also support distributed systems safety research via independent third parties (e.g. <https://jepsen.io/>)